-- 1) Assess the type of persons the location is able to receive and inform the caller if the location can accept them if they are not a prearranged "reception partner". - 2) Notify VPRO, EVP Operations, and others as appropriate i.e. provincial regulatory authority, health authority. - 3) Inform team members of the upcoming reception. - 4) Determine the number of team members to be called back should additional team members be required to support the emergency situation. - 5) Meet the evacuated public or residents in the main lobby upon their arrival. - 6) Delegate team members to designated areas of the building where public/residents will be accommodated.
-The following two areas will need to be established: - Assessment Area - Holding Area - 7) Appoint one team member to identify each individual or resident by placing a temporary identification bracelet on their wrist and completing the Emergency Reception Registration Log. - 8) Appoint team members/volunteers to escort individuals to the assessment, holding, and temporary accommodation areas. - 9) Direct team members to provide beverages/light snack to evacuated public or residents. - 10) Direct Dietary/Culinary team to make necessary adjustments to eating times, meal numbers, and eating locations to accommodate extra individuals within the location. - 11) Direct care and support teams as applicable to provide supplies, comfort needs (blankets, pillow, bed, chair, personal toothbrush, Kleenex, etc.).
+- 1. Assess the type of persons the location is able to receive and inform the evacuating site if the location can accept them (if they are not already a prearranged "reception partner"). - Notify Vice President Regional Operations (VPRO)/Regional Director of Operations (RDO), Executive Vice President Operations, and others as appropriate i.e. provincial regulatory authority, health authority. - 3.
+Announce Code Orange-Emergency Reception and inform team members of the upcoming reception. - 4.
+Review and complete XVIII-I-10.10(c) Checklist Receiving Site Preparation. - 5.
+Determine the number of team members to be called back should additional team members be required to support the emergency situation and collaborate with leaders to ensure adequate staffing levels available. - 6.
+Be point of contact to receive most up-to-date information from sending site. - 7.
+Appoint team member(s)/volunteer(s) to meet the evacuated residents (and/or public) in the main lobby upon their arrival. - 8.
+Delegate team members to designated areas of the building where residents/public will be accommodated.
+The following areas must be established: - Assessment Area - Holding Area - 9.
+Appoint team member(s) to identify each resident or other individual by placing a temporary identification bracelet on their wrist (if they do not have one already) and completing the Emergency Reception Registration Log. - 10.
+Appoint team members/volunteers to escort individuals to the assessment, holding, and temporary accommodation areas. - 11.
+Direct team members to provide beverages/light snack to evacuated residents/public as needed. - 12.
+Direct Dietary team to make necessary adjustments to eating times, meal numbers, and eating locations to accommodate extra individuals within the location.